n3rdkeller/inwx-dns/readme.md

 # inwx-dns
 This tool was originally made only to update the nameserver record of our domain to the local IP of our homeserver (Dynamic DNS Service).
-But due to the wish of some friends we updated it to fit for more general purposes (but still only with our registrar).
+But due to the wish of some friends we updated it to fit more general purposes (but still only with our registrar).

 It uses the [XML-API](http://www.inwx.de/de/offer/api) of our registrar [InterNetworX](http://inwx.de/).
 They also build the library we used (`inwx.py`).